Liam-Plybon/lvdb_query/README.md

 git clone https://github.com/jmaner/lvdb_query.git
 </pre>

-This program requires the local-volume-db python package.
-Please see: https://github.com/kadrlica/local-volume-db.
+This program depends on the <a href="https://github.com/kadrlica/local-volume-db">local-volume db python package</a> written by <a href="https://github.com/kadrlica/">Alex Drlica-Wagner</a>.

-Create a file called setup.sh with the lines:
+Add these lines to your @.bashrc@ file, and activate before starting ipython with @source .bashrc@.

 <pre>
-export PYTHONPATH=~/your_directory/local-volume-db:$PYTHONPATH
+export PYTHONPATH=~kadrlica/software/local-volume-db:$PYTHONPATH
 </pre>

-Initialize this file before starting ipython with: <pre> source setup.sh </pre>

 ### Development updates ###